-e) Learners with Special Educational Needs
+e) Students with Special Educational Needs

-Activate Learning recognises learners with special educational needs, disabilities, or certain medical or physical health conditions can face additional safeguarding challenges online and offline such as bullying, discrimination, and exploitation.
+Activate Learning recognises students with special educational needs, disabilities, or certain medical or physical health conditions can face additional safeguarding challenges online and offline such as bullying, discrimination, and exploitation.
 There are also often additional barriers to recognising abuse and neglect in this group of students.
-The safeguarding team liaise with the learning support team in relation to students with education, health and care plans or additional learning needs and Activate Learning provides additional pastoral support for these students.
+The Safeguarding Team liaise with the learning support team in relation to students with education, health and care plans or additional learning needs and Activate Learning provides additional pastoral support for these students.

-f) Learners with English as an Additional Language and Displaced Learners
+f) Students with English as an Additional Language and Displaced Students

-Activate Learning ensures that for learners where English is not their first language, information about safeguarding is provided in an accessible format that promotes full understanding.
-To prevent additional barriers to recognising or responding to harm, abuse, or neglect, due to communication differences, Activate Learning will endeavour to arrange translators in learners chosen language when safeguarding concerns have arisen or been identified.
+Activate Learning ensures that for students where English is not their first language, information about safeguarding is provided in an accessible format that promotes full understanding.
+To prevent additional barriers to recognising or responding to harm, abuse, neglect, or exploitation due to communication differences, Activate Learning will endeavour to arrange translators in student's chosen language when safeguarding concerns have arisen or been identified.

-g) Learners who identify as LGBTQ+
+g) Students who identify as LGBTQ+ or Gender Diverse